Looking more information on what to do in Medellin, Colombia? Read on for guest blogger Sam Ross’ top tips, and check out his website and bio below.

 When in the El Poblado area, pop into Pergamino Cafe for a local brew of superior quality, and if in Laureles, the same goes for Algarabia Café.
 The latter café has beautiful views of the green park opposite too.

-When hungry, consider stopping by Mondongo’s, a restaurant serving up local dishes that will give you a true taste of Colombia.
+Some people think all the best restaurants are in Cartagena, but when hungry, consider stopping by Mondongo’s, a restaurant serving up local dishes that will give you a true taste of Colombia.
 Portions are sizeable and the atmosphere is lively.
 They do a speciality soup, sopa de mondongo, which consists of tripe, avocado, fried plantain, and comes a Colombian corn cake.
 Not everyone is a fan of tripe, but if you’re game, you’ll certainly be experiencing something new!

 If vegan, vegetarian or seafood appeals more, try out El Herbario instead.
 This hip eatery is set in a warehouse-type environment, with classy modern décor and a huge selection of wines.
 They are all about the creating great meals with healthy portions of vegetables and herbs, so they serve up all manner of delicious bites including leafy green salads, grilled legumes with goat’s cheese, soups, and seafood dishes.
 They even bring in live guitarists regularly.